-- the date of determining the unitholders entitled to the rights distribution; - the number of rights issued or to be issued to each unitholder; - the exercise price payable for each common unit, preferred unit or partnership security upon the exercise of the rights; - the number and terms of the common units, preferred units or partnership securities that may be purchased per each right; - the extent to which the rights are transferable; - the date on which the holder's ability to exercise the rights shall commence, and the date on which the rights shall expire; - the extent to which the rights may include an over-subscription privilege with respect to unsubscribed securities; - if applicable, the material terms of any standby underwriting or purchase arrangement entered into by us in connection with the offering of such rights; - any other terms of the rights, including the terms, procedures, conditions, and limitations relating to the exchange and exercise of the rights; - a discussion of any additional material U.S. federal income tax considerations (other than as discussed in this prospectus), if any, regarding the rights; and - any other information we think is important about the rights.
+- the date of determining the unitholders entitled to the rights distribution; - the number of rights issued or to be issued to each unitholder; - the exercise price payable for each common unit, preferred unit or partnership security upon the exercise of the rights; - the number and terms of the common units, preferred units or partnership securities that may be purchased per each right; - the extent to which the rights are transferable; - the date on which the holder's ability to exercise the rights shall commence, and the date on which the rights shall expire; - the extent to which the rights may include an over-subscription privilege with respect to unsubscribed securities: - if applicable, the material terms of any standby underwriting or purchase arrangement entered into by us in connection with the offering of such rights; - any other terms of the rights, including the terms, procedures, conditions, and limitations relating to the exchange and exercise of the rights; - if applicable, a discussion of material U.S. federal income tax considerations; and - any other information we think is important about the rights.